Qiskit/qiskit/docs/migration_guides/qi_migration.rst

 return a :class:`~qiskit.result.QuasiDistribution` object with the resulting quasi-probability distribution.

-The ``Estimator`` provides a specific abstraction for the expectation value calculation that can replace the use of ``QuantumInstance`` as well as the associated pre- and post-processing steps, usually performed with an additional library such as :mod:`qiskit.opflow`.
+The ``Estimator`` provides a specific abstraction for the expectation value calculation that can replace the use of :class:`.QuantumInstance` as well as the associated pre- and post-processing steps, usually performed with an additional library such as :mod:`qiskit.opflow`.

 Choosing the right primitive for your settings